tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/suggestions.md

     - **Database Seeding:** Create scripts to seed the local Supabase database with realistic sample data for easier development and testing of UI components and features.
     - **Hot Reload for Supabase Migrations:** Investigate if there are ways to improve the migration development loop, potentially with faster feedback when making schema changes.
 (This might be limited by the nature of database migrations).

-3.  **Component Storybook:**

-    - Set up Storybook to showcase and develop UI components in isolation.
-This improves component reusability, visual testing, and documentation of UI elements.

-4.  **Code Generation Tools:**
-    - Explore code generation tools to automate repetitive tasks, such as generating forms, API route handlers, or CRUD operations based on database schemas.
-This can significantly speed up development.

 ## Code Quality and Maintainability

 1.  **Comprehensive Documentation:**

     - **API Documentation:** If you build out Next.js API routes, consider using tools like Swagger or OpenAPI to automatically generate API documentation.
-    - **Component Documentation (Storybook):** Document React components within Storybook with clear descriptions, usage examples, and props documentation.
-    - **Architecture Decision Records (ADRs):** For significant architectural decisions, consider writing ADRs to document the decision-making process, alternatives considered, and the final decision.
-This helps with long-term project understanding.

 2.  **Performance Monitoring and Optimization:**